codeinthehole/purl/README.rst

     u.query_param('q')  # 'testing'
     u.query_param('lang', default='GB')  # 'GB'

-That that each accessor method is overloaded to be a mutator method too, mimicing the jQuery API.
+Note that each accessor method is overloaded to be a mutator method too, mimicing the jQuery API.
 Eg::

     u = URL.from_string('https://github.com/codeinthehole')